Buyer’s Guide to Food and Beverage Software

 Gone are the days of one-size-fits-all solutions.
 Now, most food and beverage software applications have some level of customization and personalization so that the software, to some extent, can adapt to your needs.
-This could be in the form of customizable data fields, templates, workflows and functionality, and the broader the scope (and usually higher the cost) of the application, the more customization is provided.
+This could be in the form of customizable data fields, templates, workflows and functionality, and the broader the scope (and usually higher the cost) of the ERP system, the more customization is provided.

 Now let’s take a look at the three primary types or versions of F&B software and who they are built to serve.
 Important Note: Some applications will cover one, two or all three types outlined here.